Prospective Graduate Students

 We are always welcoming interested undergraduates or recent graduates who are passionate about memory, learning, and attention here at the Fukuda Lab.
 There are volunteer opportunities available for students who wish to become a project leader or help a current project leader run experiments.

 In order to become a research assistant, we recommend beginning by attending lab meetings (see calendar below).
-Lab meetings are held weekly in CCT 4143 and everyone is welcome to attend!
-In lab meetings we usually have a presentation by a student in a lab on their current research or a relevant research article.
+Lab meetings are held bi-weekly, online via Zoom, and everyone is welcome to attend!
+This year (2021-2022) we are pleased to host our lab meetings in conjunction with the APPLY lab of Dr. Wolfe & Dr. Kosovicheva.
+In lab meetings we usually have a presentation by a student in the lab on their current research or a relevant research article.
 We sometimes have guest speakers from visiting universities as well!

 Department Research Opportunities